 You will need artist quality gel gloss—all the professional brands have one to their name— and water, distilled water, if possible.

 You need two part gel to one part water.
-If you have not used an isolation coat before or haven’t used varnish for a while, it’s advisable that you prepare yourself a couple of test pieces to practice on.
-It is not necessary to use a canvas or acrylic board for that; a couple of pieces of stiff card will do fine.
+If you have not used an isolation coat before or haven’t used varnish for a while, it’s advisable that you prepare yourself with a couple of test pieces to practice on.
+It is not necessary to use a canvas or acrylic board for that; a couple of pieces of the stiff card will do fine.
 Paint them in a dark color blue or brown to make it easier for you to see what you are doing.

 Practice using different brushes, once you feel happy with your choice of brush and confident applying the isolation coat you need to work fast as it dries very quickly.

-Once your isolation coat is dry, you can start applying thin layers of Titanium White or whatever color needed to cover the show through.
+Once your isolation coat is dry, you can start applying thin layers of Titanium White or whatever color is needed to cover the show through.

 Reusing a Canvas After a Painting Didn’t Work Out